COVID-19: School tours, global conferences and family holidays up in the air

 For local travellers, the dilemma is increasingly now: To cancel or not to cancel.Wendy Knowler, consumer journalist

-Many would-be international travellers are watching the confirmed cases tally in their destination country mount, fearing for their safety, but are understandably reluctant to pay the hefty cancellation fees - in most cases, it's more than half of what they've outlaied.Wendy Knowler, consumer journalist
+Many would-be international travellers are watching the confirmed cases tally in their destination country mount, fearing for their safety, but are understandably reluctant to pay the hefty cancellation fees - in most cases, it's more than half of what they've outlaid.Wendy Knowler, consumer journalist

 While others, especially the elderly, are fearful of being put into quarantine.Wendy Knowler, consumer journalist